-A pooled trust is established by and managed by a charity.
-Individual beneficiaries join a master trust, usually by executing a joinder agreement.
+A pooled trust is established by and managed by a charity.91 Individual beneficiaries join a master trust, usually by executing a joinder agreement.
 This management structure creates an arm's length appearance which some beneficiaries dislike.
 There are, however, advantages.
 Pooled trusts typically pool and therefore, minimize expenses.
 The charity invests the pool, usually, under the direction of a professional investment advisor.
 Subaccounts are kept separate for purposes of distributions and for allocating income.

 Unlike (d)(4)(A) trusts, any disabled individual of any age may establish a pooled trust subaccount.
-However, Georgia takes the view that transfers to a pooled trust subaccount after age 65 are subject to a transfer of resources penalty.
+However, some states such as Georgia take the view that transfers to a pooled trust subaccount after age 65 are subject to a transfer of resources penalty.
 Georgia's view stems from an apparently typo (an omission) in Section 1396p(c)(2)(B)(iv).
 That subsection expressly exempts transfers to a (d)(4) trust for the benefit of an individual under 65 years of age, but says nothing about (d)(4)(C) trusts for individuals over 65.
 Georgia appears to be misreading the subsection, since the effect is to graft a non-existent age limitation on (d)(4)(C) trusts.

-Transmittal 64 takes a different view in analyzing this issue.
-It adopts a "wait and see" approach, analyzing how distributions are used and applying a "for fair market value" approach.
+Transmittal 64 takes a different view in analyzing this issue, which appears to be Tennessee's current position.92 It adopts a "wait and see" approach, analyzing how distributions are used and applying a "for fair market value" approach.
 Section 3259.7B(2) provides: